Tackling Loneliness at University

 3) Join a club

 Whether you’re into sports, music, culture or volunteering, there’s definitely a student community for you in University.
 University clubs are a great way to meet like-minded people, make lasting connections, and build meaningful relationships with people who share your interests and passions.
-If you’re unsure of what club to join, don’t be afraid to step out of your comfort zone and take advantage of the safe and supportive environment that University provides to try something new!
+If you’re unsure of what club to join, step out of your comfort zone and take advantage of the safe and supportive environment that University provides to try something new!

 4) Shape the experience you want